nidheesh-m-vakharia/trace-ai/README.md

 - Real-time note refinement using AI
 - Summarization and keyword extraction
 - Customizable formatting options (e.g., headers, bullet points, etc.)
-- Authentication and data management using Supabase to secure user notes
+- Authentication and data management using Clerk to secure user notes
 - Export options for refined notes (e.g., PDF, Markdown)
 - User-friendly interface with two windows: one for input and one for the AI-refined output
 - Integration with popular note-taking apps (stretch goal)